hariomahlawat/ProjectManagement/docs/user-guide/README.md

 Click the bell icon or visit **Notifications** to manage alerts.

 - **List view** – The page fetches the latest notifications, groups project IDs into filter options, and displays unread counts.
-Soft mutes per project and mark read/unread actions call the REST API and update the SignalR hub so other sessions stay in sync.【F:Pages/Notifications/Index.cshtml.cs†L17-L70】【F:Services/Notifications/UserNotificationService.cs†L23-L220】
+Soft mutes per project and mark read/unread actions call the REST API and update the SignalR hub so other sessions stay in sync. (see Pages/Notifications/Index.cshtml.cs lines 17-70) (see Services/Notifications/UserNotificationService.cs lines 23-220)
-- **Real-time updates** – The `NotificationDispatcher` hosted service processes dispatch queues and broadcasts new notifications over `/hubs/notifications`, respecting per-user preferences and project access.【F:Services/Notifications/NotificationDispatcher.cs†L20-L200】【F:Services/Notifications/NotificationPreferenceService.cs†L19-L160】
+- **Real-time updates** – The `NotificationDispatcher` hosted service processes dispatch queues and broadcasts new notifications over `/hubs/notifications`, respecting per-user preferences and project access. (see Services/Notifications/NotificationDispatcher.cs lines 20-200) (see Services/Notifications/NotificationPreferenceService.cs lines 19-160)
-- **Retention** – Notifications older than the configured retention window (default 30 days) or beyond the per-user cap are pruned automatically.【F:appsettings.json†L32-L37】【F:Services/Notifications/NotificationRetentionService.cs†L20-L147】
+- **Retention** – Notifications older than the configured retention window (default 30 days) or beyond the per-user cap are pruned automatically. (see appsettings.json lines 32-37) (see Services/Notifications/NotificationRetentionService.cs lines 20-147)

 ## 8. Admin centre

 Administrators manage governance tasks under the **Admin** area.

 - **Users** – Search, filter by role or status, export CSV, and trigger lifecycle actions (enable/disable, reset password).
-Service guards block operations that would leave zero active admins.【F:Areas/Admin/Pages/Users/Index.cshtml.cs†L14-L87】【F:Services/UserLifecycleService.cs†L13-L150】
+Service guards block operations that would leave zero active admins. (see Areas/Admin/Pages/Users/Index.cshtml.cs lines 14-87) (see Services/UserLifecycleService.cs lines 13-150)
 - **Analytics** – Login scatter chart and odd-hour report are generated by `LoginAnalyticsService`, with nightly aggregation handled by `LoginAggregationWorker`.
-Use the filters to adjust time range and role focus.【F:Services/LoginAnalyticsService.cs†L19-L200】【F:Services/LoginAggregationWorker.cs†L13-L110】
+Use the filters to adjust time range and role focus. (see Services/LoginAnalyticsService.cs lines 19-200) (see Services/LoginAggregationWorker.cs lines 13-110)
 - **Categories & lookups** – Project category tree editing, lookup management, and document catalogue live under Admin → Categories/Lookups.
-Changes write to the audit log so historical context is preserved.【F:Areas/Admin/Pages/Categories/Edit.cshtml.cs†L15-L120】【F:Services/AuditService.cs†L16-L120】
+Changes write to the audit log so historical context is preserved. (see Areas/Admin/Pages/Categories/Edit.cshtml.cs lines 15-120) (see Services/AuditService.cs lines 16-120)
-- **Calendar recycle bin** – Restore accidentally deleted events from **Admin → Calendar → Deleted**; the list pulls from `Events` flagged with `IsDeleted = true`.【F:Areas/Admin/Pages/Calendar/Deleted.cshtml.cs†L13-L104】
+- **Calendar recycle bin** – Restore accidentally deleted events from **Admin → Calendar → Deleted**; the list pulls from `Events` flagged with `IsDeleted = true`. (see Areas/Admin/Pages/Calendar/Deleted.cshtml.cs lines 13-104)

 ## 9. Process designer & holidays

 - **Process** – The Process page shows the current stage template version and last updated timestamp.
-HoD and MCO roles can launch the checklist editor via the REST API; others consume the published flow for reference.【F:Pages/Process/Index.cshtml.cs†L15-L64】
+HoD and MCO roles can launch the checklist editor via the REST API; others consume the published flow for reference. (see Pages/Process/Index.cshtml.cs lines 15-64)
 - **Holidays** – Admin and HoD roles manage the shared holiday list that feeds into scheduling engines and task snooze presets.
-Entries are stored as `DateOnly` values in `Models/Scheduling/Holiday`.【F:Pages/Settings/Holidays/Index.cshtml.cs†L13-L25】【F:Models/Scheduling/Holiday.cs†L1-L8】
+Entries are stored as `DateOnly` values in `Models/Scheduling/Holiday`. (see Pages/Settings/Holidays/Index.cshtml.cs lines 13-25) (see Models/Scheduling/Holiday.cs lines 1-8)

 ## 10. Keeping data safe

 - **Uploads** – All photos and documents land beneath the upload root resolved by `UploadRootProvider`.
-Configure `PM_UPLOAD_ROOT` to move storage off the web root in production.【F:Services/Storage/UploadRootProvider.cs†L17-L100】
+Configure `PM_UPLOAD_ROOT` to move storage off the web root in production. (see Services/Storage/UploadRootProvider.cs lines 17-100)
 - **Audit trail** – `AuditService` records create/update/delete events for tasks, projects, documents, and user lifecycle operations.
-Review logs under Admin → Logs when investigating issues.【F:Services/AuditService.cs†L16-L120】
+Review logs under Admin → Logs when investigating issues. (see Services/AuditService.cs lines 16-120)
 - **Background workers** – Purge workers clean up stale todo items and deleted accounts based on the `Todo:RetentionDays` and `UserLifecycle` settings.
-Monitor logs for warnings that indicate stalled jobs.【F:Services/TodoPurgeWorker.cs†L14-L108】【F:Services/UserPurgeWorker.cs†L18-L120】
+Monitor logs for warnings that indicate stalled jobs. (see Services/TodoPurgeWorker.cs lines 14-108) (see Services/UserPurgeWorker.cs lines 18-120)

 Use this guide in tandem with the technical documentation to onboard new teammates and to sanity-check behaviours before rolling out changes.